222765208/222765208.github.io/README.md

 ## 📌 About Me
 Final-year Diploma in ICT (Applications Development) student seeking Work Integrated Learning (WIL) placement in Data Analysis.

-I have a strong foundation in SQL, database design, and Microsoft Excel.
+I have a strong foundation in SQL, database design, Power BI and Microsoft Excel.
 I enjoy transforming raw data into meaningful insights that support decision-making.
 I am detail-oriented, analytical and eager to grow in a professional environment.